-- Their own accessories must always be used and approved by the manufacturer and must always be installed with the - instruments supplied by the manufacturer. - Never, for any reason whatsoever, use damaged implants. - Careful not to cut surgical gloves during the procedure. - Any device implanted in the patient, such as bone screws, threaded wires and in general any device marked as "single use".
-MUST NOT BE REUSED - Select the length of the bone screws and the thread according to the size of the bone and soft tissue.
-Avoid excessive penetration of the second cortex, which could cause damage to the soft tissues - The components are not compatible with all Mikai Fixation systems.
-For more information on the compatibility of the various components it is recommended to consult the specific operating techniques. - It may be necessary to use additional instrumentation for application and removal, such as a cutter, wire bending pliers

-- Check the integrity of the screws and assembly at regular

-- It is necessary to carefully clean the epidermis around the never be reused. the re-use of the devices involves on the one hand the risk of causing a re-infection or cross-infection, on the other hand compromising the functional performance of the
+- Select the length of the bone screws and the thread according to the size of the bone and soft tissue.
+Avoid excessive penetration of the second cortex, which could cause damage to the soft tissues. - The components are not compatible with all Mikai Fixation systems.
+For more information on the compatibility of the various components it is recommended to consult the specific operating techniques. - It may be necessary to use additional instrumentation for application and removal, such as a cutter, wire bending pliers and power drill. - Check the integrity of the screws and assembly at regular intervals. - It is necessary to carefully clean the epidermis around the threaded wires (inserting the wires).
+The devices under discussion are for single use and must never be reused, the re-use of the devices involves on the one hand the risk of causing a re-infection or cross-infection, on the other hand compromising the functional performance of the